-For personal property, include items like photographs, odometer statements, bills of sale and information on condition, make, model and year of manufacture.
+For personal property and RMV appeals, include items like photographs, odometer statements, bills of sale and information on condition, make, model and year of manufacture.

 Business personal property appeals should include appraisals, financial records and other relevant documents.

 What to expect